nix-community/nixvim/README.md

 ### With a `devShell`

-You can also use nixvim to define an instance which will only be available inside a Nix `devShell`:
+You can also use Nixvim to define an instance which will only be available inside a Nix `devShell`:

 <details>
   <summary>devShell configuration</summary>